leisurelyrcxf/spermwhale/README.md

+# Bref
+  **SpermwhaleKV** is a distributed key-value store aims to add distributed transaction ability to most kinds of backend store, such as Mongodb, MySQL, HBase, etc.
 # Key Features
- * Interactive serializable distributed transaction using MVCC+OCC
+ * **Interactive serializable distributed transaction** using **MVTO** (Multi Version Timestamp Ordering)
+ * Default isolation level is **Serializable**, but also support **Snapshot Isolation** for readonly transactions.
- * Parallel commit which was originally proposed by cockroachdb, the main difference is that spermwhale writes transaction record only during commit or rollback.
+ * **Parallel Commit** which was originally proposed by cockroachdb, the main difference is that spermwhale writes transaction record only during commit or rollback.
+ * **Read-modify-write Transaction Queue** which can minimize the retry times by put all read-modify-write transactions of the same key into a queue.
+ * **Concurrent Write** of same key for direct-write transactions (write value without any previous read)
+ * **Various Backend Store** preovided that the interface for them are implemented.
+Currently support 3 kinds of backend store: Memory, Redis(discareded), MongoDB.
+The defined interface required the backend support single line transaction and **floor** (max version below or equal to a required version) api.
- * Async task scheduler supporting dependency management.
+ * **Async Task Scheduler** supporting dependency management.
 E.g., a txn set(k1, v1) then set (k1, v2), then second write must be chained.
 If a txn set(k1, v1) and set (k2, v2) and then write a transaction record, then all the writes can be paralleled.
+ * **Fault-tolerant Transaction Model** If transaction manager is gone during committing, then other transaction may detect the failure and help resolve it in the future (either doing commit clearing job or rollback) this prevent the starvation problem of 2pc.
+ * Provide an option to wait transaction committed/aborted on tablets when read a record with write intent (dirty data).
+This can be used together with read-modify-write queue so that can have **pipelined** transaction execution which could minimize the wait time.
+It works as below: Suppoing 2 transactions, both read(k)->increment(k, 1)->write(k), T2 can read the value written by T1 just after T1 has finished the writing, and then wait T1 commit.
  * Centralized physical timestamp oracle server (simplest implementation)
  * Topology management, support auto config reload at runtime using etcd's watch feature.
- * Default use memory db as backend but this can be changed to any kind of kv store.
- * Fault tolerant transaction model.
-If transaction manager is gone during committing, then other transaction may detect the failure and help resolve it in the future (either doing commit clearing job or rollback) this prevent the starvation problem of 2pc.

 # Limitation
   * Single point oracle server (may change to HLCTimestamp in the future), but the benefit is that it provides the highest level of consistency --- linearizability.